mohitpai/journey-optimizer.en/help/using/campaigns/api-triggered-campaigns.md

 1. Create a new campaign with the **[!UICONTROL API-triggered]** type.

-1. Choose the channel and the message surface to use to send your message, then click **[!UICONTROL Create]**.
+1. Choose the channel and the channel surface to use to send your message, then click **[!UICONTROL Create]**.

     ![](assets/api-triggered-type.png)